Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 Let's analyze the compilation output:
 First it displays the full _linker command_ (this could be useful when something goes wrong at this stage).
 Here (on Windows) we see Microsoft's `link.exe` at work; on Linux the `lld-linux` command is used.
-Calling the compiler creates a hidden _.build_ folder, in which _.obj_ files like _hello_sailor_1_w2.obj_ are created, as well as a `.lib` and `.exp` file.
+Calling the compiler creates a hidden _.build_ folder, in which `.obj` files like _hello_sailor_1_w2.obj_ are created, as well as a `.lib` and `.exp` file.

 The linker then combines all these files and helper libraries in one executable named _hello_sailor.exe_ on Windows and _hello_sailor_ on Linux and macOS.
-You will also see a file with `.pdb` extension, which is used when debugging.
+You will also see a file with `.pdb` extension, which is used for debugging.

 Compilation/linking produces a single executable as output: Jai follows the _single compilation unit model_.
-You can execute this by typing:  `hello_sailor` (`./hello_sailor` on Linux), but as expected, nothing is displayed.
+You can execute this by typing:  `hello_sailor` (or even `3` when the source file is named `3.1_hello_sailor.jai`).
+On Linux it is `./hello_sailor`
+But as expected, nothing is displayed.

 ### 3.3.2 Printing output

-No we want to display a greeting to a sailor, let's say: _Hello, Sailor from Jai!_
+Now we want to display a greeting to a sailor, let's say: _Hello, Sailor from Jai!_
 This is a string and must be enclosed within double quotes "", like: _"Hello, Sailor from Jai!"_.
 To produce an output in Jai, we use the `print` procedure, which can take this string as argument, like this: